garciart/flask-demo/tracker_02/README.md

 > - `source .venv/bin/activate` (Linux)
 > - `.venv/Scripts/activate` (Windows)

-If your Flask application depends on environment variables in production, it is important to identify them and to use them during development.
+If your Flask application depends on environment variables in production, it is important to use the same settings during development.

 However, instead of resetting your operating system's environment variables each time you run your application (and possibly affecting other projects), you can use the `python-dotenv` module.
 This module reads environment variables from a `.env` and `.flaskenv` file in your application's directory so Flask can pass them to the application, simulating the desired environment.